UF-Carpentry/2019-05-07_UFBI-IFAS_geospatial/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
-  <a href="#setup">below</a>).
+  <strong>Requirements:</strong> Participants must bring a laptop running Linux, Windows, or MacOS (not a tablet, Chromebook, etc.).
+Participants should have R installed on their laptops and they should be able to install R packages as needed (see additional <a href="#setup">setup information</a>).
 They are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}